 December 8, 2013

-10e discount on massage for competitors in CCC and UTMB
+10e discount on massage for competitors in TDS, CCC and UTMB

-For those fit enough to be racing the Ultra Trail du Mont Blanc or the Courmayeur-Champex-Chamonix you deserve a reward!
-ChamoFix offers all competitors 10e off the standard price of a ChamoFix Massage in your own chalet or residence for Thursday 31st August (pre-race massage), Sunday 2nd August, Monday 3rd August and Tuesday 4th August, 2012 (post race recovery massage).
+For those who trained hard enough to be racing the TDS, the UTMB (Ultra Trail du Mont Blanc) or the CCC (Courmayeur-Champex-Chamonix) you deserve a reward!
+ChamoFix offers all competitors 10e off the standard price of a ChamoFix Sports Massage in your own chalet or residence for 25-30th August (pre-race massage), Sunday 1st September, Monday 2nd September and Tuesday 3rd September, 2013 (post race recovery massage).

-Pre-race massage will help stimulate the micro-circulation, loosen up any niggles or tensions and help the runner relax any tension from stress before the event.
+Pre-race massage helps stimulate the micro-circulation, loosen up any adhesions or fascial blockage, helps muscles glide during movement and helps the runner relax any tension (mental or physical) from the natural stress before the event.

-Post-race massage will massively aid recovery from the endurance race, helping to break down adhesions from micro-inflammation, stretch out any over-contracted, over-worked muscle tissues, flush out waste products from muscle exertion and generally loosen up tired limbs.
+Post-race massage will massively aid recovery from the endurance race, helping to reduce tissue adhesion from micro-inflammation, stretch out any over-contracted, over-worked muscle tissues, flush out waste products from muscle exertion and generally loosen up tired limbs.

 If you haven’t heard of the Ultra Trail, which starts in Chamonix Mont Blanc… it’s an insanely tough ultramarathon held annually in the French Alps, where racers run the mountains surrounding the entire circumference of Mont Blanc, covering 166km and 9400m elevation across France, Italy and Switzerland.
 You can walk the Tour du Mont Blanc comfortable over 8 - 10 days.
 The fastest of the UTMB runners do it over 1 night and 1 day, without stopping.